BiomedicalMachineLearning/Spacell/README.md

 ## Citing Spacell
 If you find Spacell useful in your research, please consider citing:

 <a href=" ">Xiao Tan, Andrew T Su, Quan Nguyen (2019).
-SpaCell: integrating tissue morphology and spatial gene expression to predict disease cells.</a>
+SpaCell: integrating tissue morphology and spatial gene expression to predict disease cells.</a> (Manuscript is currently under-review)

 ## The team
 The software is under active development by the Biomedical Machine Learning group at Institute for Molecular Biology (IMB, University of Queensland).